 I have a confession to make: I was on Twitter over the winter holidays when I should have been spending time with my family.
 What was the trending topic that caught my eye, you might ask?
 Last minute Christmas gift ideas?
 Pictures of pets in Santa hats?
 No, but I wish I could say it was one of those things.
-Instead, it was about work culture toxicity in tech.
+Instead, it was about the toxic workaholism that some folks working in tech idolize.

 It started with this: